CyrilKZ/wp4-vue/scenarios/README.md

 ## The scenarios

-We currently have 3 scenarios set up:
+We currently have 1 scenarios set up:

-1. 'minimal': it basically answers "no" to ever choice, so no router, no eslint, no tests
-2. 'full': It answers "yes" to every choice.
-With router, with linting (standard), with full tests (jest & e2e)
+'full': It answers "yes" to every choice.
+With router, with linting (standard)
-3. 'full-airbnb-karma': like 'full', but using airbnb eslint config instead of standard and karma instead of jest for unit tests.

 Other permutations might be worth testing to secure against edge cases, but this gives us a decent level of security over common combinations.